gsbaker/gsbaker.github.io/37signals.md

 ### Why 37signals?
 ---

-Firstly, Basecamp, Hey, and Campfire are all great products which I'd love to contribute to.
+37signals would be a good fit for me for two reasons: **culture** and **Rails**.

+As a programmer, I love working with the Rails ecosystem.
+I love its simplicity, focus on conventions, and the speed at which I can create things.
+It's also an exciting time for Rails with many cool things in the pipeline, e.g., Solid Cache, Solid Queue, Mission Control, etc.
+I would love to work with the team that pioneers the use the framework I use every day.

-Secondly, having read Rework and Remote, I'm confident that I would fit in well.
+Having read Rework and Remote, I'm confident that I would fit in well.
+I already work from home so I'm all in on remote work and asynchronous collaboration.
+I like to focus on deep work and I'm not a fan of unnecessary interruptions.
 I'm all onboard for no unnecessary meetings, no pointless processes, just a focus on building great products and doing great work.
 In fact, I like to think we work in a similar way at FreeAgent.

-Thirdly, I love working with Rails.
-I love its simplicity, focus on conventions, and the speed at which I can create things.
-With many cool things coming to the Rails ecosystem, e.g., Solid Cache, Solid Queue, Mission Control, etc., I would love to work with the team that builds the framework I use every day.
+I also really admire the products that 37signals make: they're simple, elegant, and solve real problems.
+You're not trying to be everything to everyone, you're just trying to make great products that people love to use.

 ### Why me?
 ---